 Geodesic Airolite has a line of Skin on Frame Ultralights

 Geodesic Airolite has designed a whole line of Ultra-light crafts.
 They are made by putting together a strong frame and covering it with Dacron Polyester which is heat shrunk on the frame.
-There is Kevlar roving in the frame to improve stability of the frame.
+There is Kevlar roving criss-crossing the frame to improve the stability of the frame.

 The result are strong beautiful Ultra light boats.